go140point6/ledger-live-toml-updating/README.md

-Use your validator to send information to your webhost to update your toml file, then create a landing page based on the data found in your toml file.
+Use your validator/Node to send information to your webhost to update your toml file, then create a landing page based on the data found in your toml file.

 No connection (no holes) to your validator or node,

-update every key ledger (or whenever you want) via listener.py
+update every promt from ledger activitiy (via key ledger by default) via the listener.py module

-or timed intervals, by setting 'load-type' within in the update.py file, and loading direct, instead of listener.
+or in timed intervals, by setting 'load-type' within in the update.py file to standalone, and running the update.py direct (instead of listener.py)

 Be more transparent.
-Display your validator info, load, amendments, organization and principle.
-Hands free.
+Display your validator info, load, amendments, organization and principle. all Hands free, and automatted

 Works on xrpl mainnet, xahau, testnet